darrikonn/computer_networking/notes/book_notes/chapter1.md

 > d_end-to-end = N * (L/R)

 Each packet switch has multiple links attached to it.
 For each attached link, the packet switch has an **output buffer**, which stores packets that the router is about to send into that link.
 If an arriving packet needs to be transmitted onto a link but finds the link busy with the transmission of another packet, the arricing packet must wait in the output buffer.
 Thus, in addition to the store-and-forward delays, packets suffer output buffer **queueing delays**.
 When an arriving packet may find that the buffer is completely full with other packets waigin for transmission, a **packet loss** will occur - either the arricing packet or one of the already-queued will be dropped. <br />
+In the Internet, every end system has an address called an IP address.
+When a source end system wants to send a packet to a destination end system, the source includes the destination's IP address in the packet's header.
+When a packet arrives at a router in the network, the router examines a portion of the packet's destination address and forwards the packet to an adjacent router.
+Each router has a **forwarding table** that maps destination addresses to that router's outbound links.
+When a packet arrives at a router, the router examines the address and searches its forwarding table, using this destination address to find the appropriate outbound link.
+The router then directs the packet to this outbound link.
+The Internet has a number of special **routing protocols** that are used to automatically set the forwarding tables.

+### Circuit Switching